rhaleblian/pirix/README.md

 ## Notes

-SGI's Indigo Magic Desktop and Interactive Desktop were derivations from the Motif Window Manager; accordingly, this tweak bases itself on mwm.
+SGI's Indigo Magic Desktop and Interactive Desktop seem to bear similaries to CDE and Motif; accordingly, this tweak bases itself on mwm.

 A lot of things aren't here, including
 * styling modifications to MWM (those rounded windows and scrollbars)